Friendly Floatees spill: Legacy

+On the 19th of February 2013, BBC mystery series Death in Paradise featured the spill as a plot point in the 7th episode of Series 2.

 On 20 June 2014, The Disney Channel and Disney Junior aired Lucky Duck, a Canadian-American animated TV movie that is loosely based on and inspired by the Friendly Floatees.

 In his 2014 poem collection The Cartographer Tries to Map a Way to Zion, poet Kei Miller dedicates a poem to the Friendly Floatees : "When Considering the Long, Long Journey of 28,000 Rubber Ducks".

 The spill was referenced in a 2022 game "Placid Plastic Duck Simulator" as an "accidental duck experiment", which can be heard on the radio in between music.

 The toys themselves have become collector's items, fetching prices as high as $1,000.